aridjayarecipes/cutesrecipes.web.app/content/post/1998-steps-to-prepare-quick-khandavi-gujarati-snakes.md

 1. Spread oil on plates or boards or tray or thalis work very well.
 1. Also mix the chopped coriander leaves and grated coconut keep aside.
 1. Pour the batter in a sauce pan.switch on the stove top and keep the flame to the lowest begin to stir.
-1. Keep on stirring when the khandvi batter is getting heated up.lumps begin to form and you have to continuously stir so that the lumps don&#39;t form.
+1. Keep on stirring when the khandvi batter is getting heated up.lumps begin to form and you have to continuously stir so that the lumps don't form.
 1. The batter would thicken and keep on thickening.keep on stirring.
 1. The batter also should not be allowed to stick at the bottom.so you have to stir continue.
 1. Do a plate test when the batter has thickened well.